Rembrandt: Insolvency

-By February 1658, Rembrandt' house was sold at a foreclosure auction, and the family moved to more modest lodgings at Rozengracht.
-In 1660, he finished Ahasuerus and Haman at the feast of Esther which he sold to Jan J. Hinlopen.
-Early December 1660, the sale of the house was finalized but the proceeds went directly to Titus' guardian.
+By February 1658, Rembrandt' house had been sold at a foreclosure auction, and the family moved to more modest lodgings at Rozengracht.
+In 1660, he finished Ahasuerus and Haman at the feast of Esther, which he sold to Jan J. Hinlopen.
+In early December 1660, the sale of the house was finalised but the proceeds went directly to Titus's guardian.